cs1730/csx730-more-paging/README.md

       Show your work.
 You may express the solution in pseudo-C code.

-   1. Assuming a single page table, how big would that table need to be, in the following units: B, KB, MB, and GB?
+   1. Assuming a single page table, how big would that table need to be, in the following units: B and GB?
       Show your work.
 You may express the solution in pseudo-C code.

    1. Assume that each virtual address is broken up in to three parts: